HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 • Tip: Schaffhausen and Stein am Rhine are both lovely towns, but if you’re determined to get the most out of your day – might be worth skipping one!
 After all, those majestic Rhine Falls can’t wait for you!
 Just don’t forget that camera 📸.

-Come see Europe‘s most majestic spectacle – the Rhine Falls!
+See Europe‘s most majestic spectacle – the Rhine Falls!
 Located near Germany, these powerful falls are a sight to behold during May and June when their waters reach peak levels.

 Rhine Falls Switzerland Best places to see in Switzerland